Admitted Transfer Student Information

 All of the items listed below are outlined in the Transfer Enrollment Guide--Checklist for Admitted Students, which was sent with your admission letter.
 You may download an electronic copy of the Guide here for additional reference.

 If you have not already done so, set up your Campus Connection, NDSU Electronic ID, and NDSU Email accounts.
 To set up these accounts, you will need your EMPL/student ID number, which was included in your admission letter.
-Visit www.ndsu.edu/its/get_started and click on, “Set up your accounts as a new NDSU student.”
+Visit www.ndsu.edu/its/get_started and follow the instructions under, “Activate your IT accounts.”

 If you plan to live on campus, complete a housing contract.
 Campus housing is honored on a first-come, first-served basis.
 Because on-campus housing is not guaranteed, transfer students are encouraged to apply early for best availability and selection.
 Details on housing options and the housing application process are available at www.ndsu.edu/reslife.